sarosijbose/ML_Interview_Answers/README.md

 6. How does model performace vary with bias and variance?

-5. What does the ROC curve represent?
+7. What does the ROC curve represent?

-6. How does the bias and variance vary with precision and recall?
+8. How does the bias and variance vary with precision and recall?

+9. What is the difference between test and validation sets?

+10. Are validation sets always needed?

 ### Layer Functions